Psychoeducational Evaluation Near Me in Florida

 Are you or your child looking for diagnostic clarification after receiving various perspectives on your/their symptoms and diagnoses from professionals?
 Do you or your child struggle with inattention, hyperactivity, or impulsivity and wonder if you or your child has ADHD or another disorder?
 Have you or your child struggled with developing, maintaining, or understanding relationships, and wonder if you or your child has ASD or another disorder?
-Are there difficulties in a particular subject, such as reading, writing, or math that you or your child experience?
+Are there difficulties in a particular subject, such as reading, writing, or math that you or your child experience, indicating challenges in academic skills?

 Do you believe your child may qualify for the gifted program?